Moderate Drinking Guidelines

 the Surgeon General has decreed that it is O.K.........

 WHAT IS MEANT BY A DRINK?
-One drink equals one 12-ounce bottle of beer or wine cooler, one 5-ounce glass of wine, or 1.5 ounces of 80-proof distilled spirits.
+What identifies a “standard drink” differs by country.
+In the US, one drink equals one 12-ounce bottle of beer or wine cooler, one 5-ounce glass of wine, or 1.5 ounces of 80-proof distilled spirits.

 - For men to have no more than two drinks per day.